Joi/joi.github.io/_recipes/Silky-Ginger-Sweet-Potato-Soup.md

   2 cups low-sodium vegetable stock

-  1 14-ounce can coconut milk (I like full-fat, but light is fine!)
+  1 14 ounce can coconut milk (I like full-fat, but light is fine!)

   2 green onions thinly sliced for topping